All Posts

 Valentines

-This is a guest post by J Hellings, one of our therapists.
+This is a guest post by Jay Hellings, one of our therapists.
 Saint Valentine’s day is coming up.
 Your feelings about that might not be simple and might not even be positive.
 If that’s so then you are not alone.
 If you do look forward to Valentine’s day then I’m not here to rain on your parade and I’m not…

 Read more